 “The overall height is not always thought of in regard to low ceiling warehouses with low-hanging conduits.
 But, this can create major productivity issues if not taken into account,” said Foster.

-4. Forgetting About Interior Lighting
+4. Don't Forget About Interior Lighting

 Fleet managers must know when goods will be delivered.